2 Down the Wrong Path: Weight Stigma and Discrimination

 1. A healthy weight is not what Instagram or TikTok tells us.

-• What is healthy weight from a scientific standpoint?
+- What is healthy weight from a scientific standpoint?
 It is extremely complicated to determine for an individual person.

-• Easier to answer: Ripped looks increase the risk of having an unhealthy, low body fat percentage.
+- Easier to answer: Ripped looks increase the risk of having an unhealthy, low body fat percentage.

 2. Almost everybody has implicit weight bias.

-• Social and cultural influences contribute to implicit weight bias.
+- Social and cultural influences contribute to implicit weight bias.

-• It is important to understand your own weight bias: Take the Weight IAT.
+- It is important to understand your own weight bias: Take the Weight IAT.

-• Implicit weight bias starts out subtle but if unchecked can progress to explicit bias and ultimately leads to weight stigma and discrimination.
+- Implicit weight bias starts out subtle but if unchecked can progress to explicit bias and ultimately leads to weight stigma and discrimination.

-• Weight stigma can be constantly experienced in the world around us or can be internalized.
+- Weight stigma can be constantly experienced in the world around us or can be internalized.

-4. Health care professionals should know better but weight stigma is pervasive in all health care disciplines contributing to poor health.
+4. Health care professionals should know better, but weight stigma is pervasive in all health care disciplines contributing to poor health.

-• Explicit and implicit weight bias is documented for all health care disciplines.
+- Explicit and implicit weight bias is documented for all health care disciplines.

-• Existing weight bias interventions address education about causality and controllability of obesity, evoking empathy and addressing social norms.
+- Existing weight bias interventions address education about causality and controllability of obesity, evoking empathy and addressing social norms.

-During the last chapter you learned about the physiological consequence of growing adipose tissue stores, the altered hormonal signalling and the increasing systemic inflammation.
-On purpose, I focused on the physiology and did not attach specific BMI or body fat percentage numbers.
+During the last chapter you learned about the physiological consequence of growing adipose tissue stores, the altered hormonal signaling and the increasing systemic inflammation.
+On purpose, I focused on the physiology and did not attach specific BMI ranges or body fat percentage numbers.
 The reason for this approach is that our idea of what is a healthy or optimal weight is extremely warped.

 Take a minute and think about what image comes up when you think about healthy weight.